-The USACE determined that the proposed maintenance dredging and dredged material placement at nearshore and upland sites may affect, but is not likely to adversely affect, any ESA-listed species or designated critical habitat and prepared documentation of this determination (USACE 2019).
-The USFWS agreed with this determination and the

-USACE received a letter of concurrence 12 March 2020, with respect to Puget Sound bull trout and their critical habitat (Appendix C).
-A biological opinion was received from NMFS 25 June 2020.
-NMFS concluded that Puget Sound Chinook salmon and their critical habitat are likely to be adversely affected by the proposed action, but that the action would not cause jeopardy to these species.
-An incidental take statement was included with the biological opinion from NMFS (Appendix C).
+The USACE determined that the proposed maintenance dredging and dredged material placement at nearshore and upland sites may affect, but is not likely to adversely affect any ESA-listed species or designated critical habitat and prepared documentation of this determination (USACE 2019).
+The USFWS agreed with this determination and the USACE received a letter of concurrence 12 March 2020, with respect to Puget Sound bull trout and their critical habitat.
+However, NMFS concluded that Puget Sound Chinook salmon and their critical habitat are likely to be adversely affected by the proposed action.
+While a biological opinion is being prepared by NMFS, USACE anticipates a conclusion that the action would not cause jeopardy to these species or adversely modify critical habitat.
+An incidental take statement is expected to be included with the biological opinion from NMFS.
+The ESA consultation with NMFS will be concluded prior to any action being taken.

-NMFS required the USACE to implement Reasonable and Prudent Measures in the biological opinion by following terms and conditions to minimize the level of "take" associated with the proposed action for these species.
-The USACE incorporated the measures into the Mitigation and Monitoring section of the final EA for maintenance dredging and upland disposal.
+NMFS often requires the USACE to implement Reasonable and Prudent Measures in the biological opinion by following terms and conditions to minimize the level of "take" associated with the proposed action for these species.
+The USACE will incorporated the measures into the Mitigation and Monitoring section of the final EA for maintenance dredging and upland disposal.
 The USACE will comply with the reasonable and prudent measures of the biological opinions to avoid and minimize adverse impacts to ESA-listed species.